• Skip to primary navigation

 This is an overview of the instructions.
 The full instructions are in the recipe card below.

-4. Cover the top of each cookie with white icing.
+1. Outline each cookie with white icing.

 Storage

-When wrapped and stored at room temperature in an airtight container, these long lasting cookies stay fresh for at least 2 weeks.
+These long lasting cookies stay fresh for at least 2 weeks.

 More molasses recipes